-The Provenzano laboratory is part of the Department of Biomedical Engineering, Masonic Cancer Center, and UMN Physical Sciences in Oncology Center at the University of Minnesota.
+The Provenzano laboratory is part of the Department of Biomedical Engineering, Masonic Cancer Center, the UMN Physical Sciences in Oncology Center, and the Center for Multiparametric Imaging of Tumor Immune Microenvironments (C-MITIE) at the University of Minnesota.
 In addition, Dr. Provenzano is a full member of the Stem Cell Institute faculty and a member of the Institute for Engineering in Medicine.
-Collectivity, these interactions provide critical support to our research program and represent a scientifically robust community that fuels our interdisciplinary research aimed at elucidating the physical and molecular mechanisms that drive cancer and developing novel diagnostics and therapeutic interventions.
+Collectively, these interactions provide critical support to our research program and represent a scientifically robust community that fuels our interdisciplinary research aimed at elucidating the physical and molecular mechanisms that drive cancer and developing novel diagnostics and therapeutic interventions.